affinidi/affinidi-cli/README.md

 ### Session and configuration files

-When you authenticate to Affinidi with `affinidi start` the CLI will create a folder with two files in your home directory.
+When you authenticate to Affinidi with affinidi start the CLI will create a folder with a credentials file in your home directory.

-`~/.affinidi/oAuthCred.json` - Stores your current session credentials.
+`~/.affinidi/credentials-v2.json` - Stores your current session credentials.
 Keep it secret as this allows you to call Affinidi services.

-`~/.affinidi/config-v2.json` - Stores user's CLI configurations (currently none)

-When you run `affinidi stop` your session information is deleted.
+When you run affinidi stop your session information is deleted.

 ## Support & Feedback